-Monyman was owned by Trevor Hemmings, one of National Hunt Racing's biggest supporters, running in the famous yellow and green colours, for the whole of his rules career, He was the highest rated produce of his mare Superdora, who had eight representatives on the track, producing the winners of 13 races.
+Monyman was owned by Trevor Hemmings, who was one of National Hunt Racing's biggest supporters, running in his famous yellow and green colours, for the whole of his rules career, He was the highest rated produce of his mare Superdora, who had eight representatives on the track, producing the winners of 13 races.

 Monyman made his debut in a bumper at Haydock in January 1995, finishing tailed off in the heavy going, after going off at a not fancied 20/1.
 It was a different story at Carlisle in April, when he won the 16 runner bumper on firm ground, staying on well up the hill, after being given a patient ride.

 He made his debut over hurdles, after his Summer break in November at Newcastle, weakening from two out, and probably needing the race.
 In total he would run seven times over hurdles in the next 11 months, mainly over the minimum trip, placing on five occasions, but seemingly lacking that extra gear to get his head in front.